vercel/vercel/Readme.md

 ## Setup

-Configuration of one or more provides is necessary via `login` commands is necessary.
+Configuration of one or more providers via `login` command is necessary.
 If no logins are active and `now`

 Global configuration is stored as `~/.now/config.json`.
 Your default provider will be the first one you log in to.